JetBrains/teamcity-documentation/topics/ldap-troubleshooting.md

 This feature is available from version 5.0.
 You should specify how you want to find the user (`teamcity.users.login.filter`), for example, by the username or email.
 On each login TeamCity finds the user in LDAP _before_ logging in, fetches the user DN and then performs the bind.
-Thus you should also define the credentials for TeamCity to perform search operations (`java.naming.security.principal` and `java.naming.security.credentials`).
+Thus, you must also define the credentials for TeamCity to perform search operations (`java.naming.security.principal` and `java.naming.security.credentials`).